Palatal Expansion in Wakefield and Westerly, RI

 • Crowding

-Patients who have already had their jawbone grown and developed may require temporary anchorage devices (TADS) or surgery in addition to expanders.
+Patients who have already had their jawbone grown and developed may require TADS or surgery in addition to expanders.

 Diagnosis and Treatment Planning